Flag of Nunavut

-The official flag of Nunavut was proclaimed on 1 April 1999, along with the territory of Nunavut in Canada.
-It features a red inuksuk—a traditional Inuit land marker—and a blue star, which represents the Niqirtsuituq, the North Star, and the leadership of elders in the community.
+The flag of Nunavut was proclaimed on 1 April 1999, along with the territory of Nunavut in Canada.
+It features a red inuksuk—a traditional Inuit land marker—and a blue star, which represents Niqirtsuituq (or 'Niqirtsituk'), the North Star, and the leadership of elders in the community.
 The colours blue and gold represent the riches of the land, sea and sky.
 It was adopted following a process where input was sought from local communities and submissions were solicited from the Canadian public.